Mu-selim/Frontend-Roadmap/README.md

-<h1 align="center"><b>Front-End Roadmap</b></h1>
+<h1 align="center"><b>FRONT-END ROADMAP</b></h1>
 <img align="center" src="https://ciccc.ca/wp-content/themes/jupiter-child/pics/how-to-become-front-end-developer-01.svg">
 <p align="center">
-    Welcome to the Frontend Roadmap!
-This roadmap is designed to help you navigate the ever-evolving world of frontend development and understand the key technologies, tools, and concepts that are essential for success in this field.
-Whether you're a beginner just starting out or an experienced developer looking to expand your skills, this roadmap will provide you with a clear understanding of what you need to know and what you need to learn in order to build high-quality, dynamic, and user-friendly websites and applications.
-This roadmap is not meant to be an exhaustive list, but rather a comprehensive guide that covers the core aspects of frontend development and provides you with a clear direction for your learning journey.
+Are you looking to navigate the ever-evolving world of frontend development?
+Whether you're a beginner or an experienced developer, understanding the key technologies, tools, and concepts that are essential for success is crucial.
+This comprehensive roadmap provides you with a clear direction for your learning journey and covers the core aspects of frontend development.
 </p>

-<h1><b>Contents</b></h1>
+<h1><b>CONTENTS</b></h1>

 - <a href="#timeline">Timeline</a>
 - <a href="#goodToKnow">Good To Know</a>